 What is the difference between antique and vintage?
 What is the difference between an Antique Engagement Ring and a Vintage Engagement Ring?
 Or how about an Estate Ring?
 Here’s the complete guide for learning about antique jewelry vs. vintage jewelry.

 These are all very common questions.
-The terms are so often intertwined that more often than not we find people using the terms completely incorrectly.
+The terms are so often intertwined that, more often than not, we find people using the terms completely incorrectly.

 Antique vs. Vintage vs. Estate